 When do I become liable for VAT?

-If your annual turnover does not exceed one million crowns, but you would like to become a VAT payer, you can register voluntarily.
+If your turnover for a given period did not exceed CZK 2 million but you would like to be a taxpayer, you can register for VAT voluntarily.
 However, it is up to the tax office to decide whether to approve your registration.

-The annual turnover is the sum of all the amounts you have earned as an entrepreneur in the course of your business in the Czech Republic as part of the supply of goods, transfer of property or provision of services.
-The annual turnover does not include money you have earned from the sale of fixed assets or income you have earned during your occasional supplementary activities.
+Turnover for VAT is the sum of all the amounts you have received as a business in the course of your business in the Czech Republic for the supply of goods, transfer of property or provision of services.
+Annual turnover does not include money you have earned from the sale of fixed assets or income you have earned from occasional additional activities.

-• tax-exempt supplies without the right to deduct tax, as specified in §54, §55§56 and §56a of the VAT Act (but only if they are not ancillary activities which are carried out occasionally).
+- tax-exempt supplies without the right to deduct tax, as specified in Sections 54, 55, 56 and 56a of the VAT Act (but only if they are not ancillary activities which are carried out occasionally).

 VAT registration

-If you have chosen to register for VAT voluntarily, it doesn't matter so much when you submit your VAT registration.
+If you have opted for voluntary VAT registration, it does not matter so much when you submit your VAT registration.
 You can take this step at any time.
-However, if you register voluntarily for VAT, you do not automatically become a VAT payer and the authorities may reject your application.
+However, in the case of voluntary VAT registration, you do not automatically become a VAT payer and it may happen that the authorities reject your application for registration.

 When does it pay to be VAT registered?